 Holistic Health Care From a Hearing Aid

 The last few years have proved to be most exciting in the hearing aid world.
-We have seen fantastic leaps forward in the core technology while also seeing amazing advances in connectivity.
+We have seen fantastic leaps forward in the core device technology while also seeing amazing advances in connectivity.
 I remember many years ago when Made For iPhone hearing aids were first introduced by ReSound that there were people who felt it was a non-core technology change.
 That it didn't really matter and was only little more than a gimmick.
 I knew they were wrong, and in my usual shy and retired manner, I told them so.
 I believed that connectivity was another element that was core to assisting people with hearing loss live easier lives.
 Now, a hearing aid manufacturer has introduced a device that will grow into an integrated holistic health tool.
 Again, I have seen people involved in my profession bemoan the fact that it isn't core, and shouldn't we be helping people with just hearing better.
 Arse, (much loved Irish technical term), complete arse!
 Let's talk about why and what you can expect from the Paradise Fit.

 A Widening Understanding